What Is The Link Between Diet And Mental Illness?

 Table of Contents

-The food we eat plays a major role in our physical health and overall wellbeing.
-But did you know that it can also affect your mental state and mood?
-This relationship between diet and mental illness is a complex one and cannot be summarised with a few broad statements.
+The food we eat certainly plays a major role in our physical health and overall wellbeing.
+But did you know that it can also affect our mental state and mood?

 The interaction between food and mental wellbeing can be as simple as quick relief from hunger leading to a better mood.
-Or as complex as the gut bacteria affecting the chemicals that your brain produces which has a deeper effect on your psychological state.
-Therefore, your gut is also called as ‘second brain’.
+Or as complex as the gut bacteria affecting the chemicals that our brain produces which has a deeper effect on our psychological state1.
+Thus, this relationship is actually an intricate one which cannot be summarised easily.
+However, with this blog, we will try to explain you the broader connection between diet and mental health that will empower you to make the right food choices for your brain.

-This is just a brief overview, let’s find out the many ways in which diet and mental health are closely intertwined.
-Keep in mind, that this relationship is not easy to study or make unquestionable claims about.
+Let us find out the many ways in which diet and mental health are closely intertwined.
+Keep in mind that this relationship is not easy to study or make unquestionable claims about.
 But scientists have been studying this link for some time now, so we have some general ideas.

 You may know that our food is not only digested by the enzymes our stomach secretes but it is also aided very much by the healthy bacteria in our stomachs.
 These bacteria are essential for normal digestion.
-The first way these little organisms help our mood is by allowing us to have smooth digestion, without good bacteria we may experience indigestion or other digestive issues.
-These can cause us anxiety and stress, especially if they are chronic issues.
+The first way these little organisms help our mood is by allowing us to have smooth digestion.
+Without good bacteria we may experience indigestion or other digestive issues.
+These can cause us anxiety and stress issues1.

-On the other hand, excessive, irrational use of antibiotics or medications that destroy this microbiome by killing off the bacteria in our gut can also lead to poor mental health.
-It has been noted that people with Irritable Bowel Syndrome (consequently their microbiome is out of balance) are likely to also have disorders related to mood.
+On the other hand, excessive, irrational use of antibiotics or medications that destroy this microbiome by killing off the bacteria in our gut can also lead to poor mental health5.
+It has been noted that people with irritable bowel syndrome (consequently their microbiome is out of balance) are likely to also have disorders such a depression4.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 A healthy dietary pattern, defined by high intakes of fruit, vegetables, whole grains, olive oil, fish, low-fat dairy, and antioxidants, as well as low intakes of animal foods, are linked to a lower incidence of depression, according to a recent study.
-In contrast, a Western-style diet with a high intake of red and processed meats, refined grains, sweets, high-fat dairy products, butter, and potatoes and a low intake of fruits and vegetables has been connected with a higher risk of depression.
+In contrast, a Western-style diet with a high intake of red and processed meats, refined grains, sweets, high-fat dairy products, butter, and potatoes and a low intake of fruits and vegetables has related to a higher risk of depression15.

 Dr. Rajeev Singh, BAMS

 It may not be the easiest to visibly see the effects of healthy diets on mental illness.
 That is because both the brain and microbiome are complex systems.
 But we know that a poor diet is linked to poor mental and physical health, as well as a weaker immune system.
 Studies have enough evidence to confirm the benefits of good nutrition on mental health and mood.
 Not to mention, diets that are not balanced, may lead to long-term health issues like diabetes.
-If you need help then speak with a dietician or even your doctor.
-They can advise you on diet and mental illness, what foods you should include and things you should avoid.
+If you need help, then speak to our doctor; they can advise you on diet and mental illness, what foods you should include and things you should avoid.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.